smgladkovskiy/kohana-email/README.markdown

 This is a direct port of the email helper from Kohana 2.3.3 source code.

-It has been updated to work with SwiftMailer 4 and includes the libs dir from the 4.0.4 distribution.
+It has been updated to work with SwiftMailer 4 and includes it as a submodule.

 Usage should be exactly as with old helper.